 Military analysts don't seem surprised

-The Chinese People's Liberation Army is known to hide many of its strategic assets underground.
+The Chinese People's Liberation Army is known for hiding many of its strategic assets underground.
 A natural attitude for an army with historical roots that often relied on these tactics.
-Among others, the war tunnels built during the war of 1937-1945 against the Japanese occupation are famous.
+Among others, the war tunnels built during the 1937-1945 war against Japanese occupation are famous.

 The country's long martial history is also rich in underground military facilities.

-China is also known for having a so-called "underground Great Wall".
-A labyrinthine network of tunnels designed to hide, mobilize and deploy intercontinental ballistic missiles.
+China is also known for having a so-called “Underground Great Wall”.
+A labyrinthine network of tunnels intended to hide, mobilize and deploy intercontinental ballistic missiles.

 Any move to hide a Chinese nuclear submarine from rivals' surveillance systems by hiding them in underground tunnels deprives potential adversaries from assessing its military strength.

-"There is no evidence of (submarine) combat readiness, operational response times and availability."
-He states this on CNN Carl Schuster, former director of operations at the Joint Intelligence Center of US Pacific Command.
+“There is no evidence of (the submarine's) combat readiness, operational response times and availability.”
+He stated this to CNN Carl Schuster, former director of operations at the Joint Intelligence Center of US Pacific Command.

-“The tunnels deny the ability to determine the status of Chinese military preparations.
-Fundamental knowledge to evaluate China's intentions and plans ”.
+“The tunnels negate the ability to determine the status of China's military preparations.
+Fundamental knowledge to evaluate China's intentions and plans”.